 - HANDS FREE INFECTION CONTROL: Patient and dental healthcare staff will perform hand hygiene (e.g., hand washing with non-antimicrobial soap and water, alcohol-based hand rub, or antiseptic handwash) after possible contact with respiratory secretions and contaminated objects/materials.

 - ENVIRONMENTAL SAFETY PRECAUTIONS: During Recovery from Surgery, SOMS shall implement environmental methods to prevent patients from close proximity to each other by:

-1) stationing recovery beds at least 4’ feet from each other, as well as 2) closing curtains between recovery chairs so as to create an additional barrier between patients.
+- closing curtains between recovery chairs so as to create an additional physical barrier between patients.